luanrv00/tsks/web.md

 ### services

 #### signUpUser
-- calls signin api
+* calls signin api
+* when request is succesfull
+* when request is failed
+* when request breaks
+* when request is loading

 #### signInUser
-- calls signup api
+* calls signup api
+* when request is succesfull
+* when request is failed
+* when request breaks
+* when request is loading

 #### getTsks
-- calls get tsks api
+* calls get tsks api
-- when request is succesfull
+* when request is succesfull
-- when request is failed
+* when request is failed
-- when request breaks
+* when request breaks

 #### postTsk
-- calls post tsk api
+* calls post tsk api
-- when request is succesfull
+* when request is succesfull
-- when request is failed
+* when request is failed
-- when request breaks
+* when request breaks
-- when request is loading
+* when request is loading

 #### putTskToDoing
 - calls put tsk api